payoubi/payoubi.github.io/_publications/2019_Malekmakan_Shahir_Ayoubi.md

 <br/>
 Recommended citation: Malekmakan, M., Shahir, H., **Ayoubi, P**.
 (2019). &quot;Investigation of liquefaction-induced lateral spreading of gently sloping grounds using a variable permeability model.&quot; <i> Under Review in  International Journal of Numerical and Analytical Methods in Geomechanics.</i>

 Note: This article is under review.
-Please come back later.
+Please check later.